 If you have any special requirements, let them know at the beginning of the interview.
 If you’re hard of hearing, you could ask them to speak more loudly.
 Perhaps, your language skills are still in the early stages, so you could request them to speak more slowly.

 Maybe you’re doing a technical interview and require certain equipment or software.
 You could mention this too.

 3) Tell Them If You’re Feeling Nervous

 Some other ways to help reduce any anxiety you may be feeling?
 Ask for a glass of water and take a few sips.
-This gives you a moment and really helps, especially if you have a dry throat.
+This gives you a moment and helps, especially if you have a dry throat.
 Pause before answering a question and take a deep breath.
 If you’re feeling really bad, ask for a short break.
-Go to the washroom, take a moment outside, give yourself a moment to collect your thoughts.
+Go to the washroom, take a moment outside, and give yourself a moment to collect your thoughts.

 4) Master Your Introduction

 During most job interviews, you’ll be asked to introduce yourself.
 You need to quickly provide an overview of who you are, your background, experience, etc. Think of it as an elevator pitch that gets them interested and curious to know more.